Dry By Design

 My favorite thing that he used to do that impressed me so much was his one-sided conversations.
 He was the first comedian that I saw who would add the subtleties to a fake phone call and did more than just deliver his line.
 No, he would have the unheard person on the other end cut him off or throw in an unexpected "what?"

 All of that said, time alone has made these old episodes seem slower.
-The added slowness from Bob Newhart's pace may not be a flaw but it's enough to lower my rating to the good side of average.
+The added slowness from Bob Newhart's pace may not be a flaw, but it's enough to lower my rating to the better side of average.
 With that, it's time to share what I saw as I give you...

 The Wicker Breaker:

-- The Dating Zone is a parody of The Dating Game with three return characters from episodes past.
-Bob Newhart plays the contestant who gets to pick only he turns out to be a married man on the way home with groceries in hand who somehow ended up on the show which leads to the reveal that we are now in The Twilight Zone before the game show continues on with Newhart reading prewritten questions that all get a crazy response.
-Also, I'm not sure if it was part of the joke but Newhart's character's name was Don Johnson.
+The Dating Zone is a parody of The Dating Game with three return characters from episodes past.
+Bob Newhart plays the contestant who gets to pick only he turns out to be a married man on the way home with groceries in hand who somehow ended up on the show.
+This leads to a reveal that we are now in The Twilight Zone before the game show continues on with Newhart reading prewritten questions that all get a crazy response.
+Also, I'm not sure if it was part of the joke, but Newhart's character's name was Don Johnson.

-- Dave's Variety Store is a sketch where Newhart is the shopkeeper for what looks like a corner store that sells everything under the sun.
-Customer after customer come in each with a stranger request.
-They ask for bizarre products as if they are common items and Newhart has everything in inventory from a pink balloon filled with pretzels to the nephew of somebody great (I didn't recognize the name so I didn't note it especially since it had something to do with sports.)
+Dave's Variety Store is a sketch where Newhart is the shopkeeper for what looks like a corner store that sells everything under the sun.
+Customer after customer come in each with a stranger request than the last.
+They ask for bizarre products as if they are everyday items and Newhart has everything in inventory from a pink balloon filled with pretzels to the nephew of somebody great (I didn't recognize the name, so I didn't note it especially since it had something to do with sports.)

 Even though Newhart's dry delivery didn't induce an out loud laugh, this episode was successful in getting several audible chuckles from more than just these favorite moments.
 First, I loved the David's Variety Store sketch because I'm a fan of the nonchalant reactions to even the craziest of requests.
 Next, I liked The Dating Zone sketch because I was a fan of both The Dating Game and The Twilight Zone when I was a kid.
 Finally, I was a fan of the Civil War captain who procrastinates writing a letter because I've been in that boat many times and it was fun to see how it played out.